Buying property in Scotland – a money timeline

 Stage 4 – Making an offer

-You may wish to wait until your offer is accepted before having your own survey done, in which case you make your offer subject to survey.
+You might wish to wait until your offer is accepted before having your own survey done, in which case you make your offer subject to survey.

 If your offer is accepted

-Go through everything you receive with your solicitor as they may raise queries about the paperwork.
+Go through everything you receive with your solicitor as they might raise queries about the paperwork.
 Neither you nor the seller is committed yet.

 Stage 5 – Agreeing the contract